 I thought, how could it be that I hadn’t heard about this Montessori, as I felt I had obsessively done all my research online and was happy with it.
 Thankfully, I googled.

 Turns out they run on word of mouth, don’t spend too much on advertising, and rightly so as they cater to parents who are primed and understand their methodology.
-Yet, they’re a professionally run set up, and do not scrimp on anything within their staffing and school.
+Yet, they’re a professionally run social enterprise, and do not scrimp on anything within their staffing and school.

 I’d imagine they would attract mostly Catholic, Montessori-keen parents.